 The Company recognizes the incremental costs of obtaining contracts as an expense when incurred if the amortization period of the assets that the Company otherwise would have recognized is one year or less.
 These costs are included in selling, general, and administrative expenses.
 The costs to obtain a contract are recorded immediately in the period when the revenue is recognized either upon shipment or installation.
-The costs to obtain a service contract are considered immediately upon billing.
+The costs to obtain a service contract are considered immaterial when spread over the life of the contract so the Company records the costs immediately upon billing.